 Prior to Colby, Coach Edwards spent four years rebuilding the Lady Spartans program of Colorado Northwestern Community College.
 In his last season he guided the team to 14 wins, which were the most in 14 seasons.
 While at Colorado Northwestern Community College, six players were All-Region selections and nine players received All-Academic recognition.

-Coach Edwards also pulled double duty for seven years by coaching at Park Hill High School and Park University.
-While at Park Hill high School he had an opportunity to coach all the lower levels and gain some valuable leadership and instructional experience.
+Coach Edwards began his coaching career in 1999 at Park University under current athletics director Claude English and remained on staff when Jason Kline took over the Pirate men’s basketball program in 2004.
+Edwards coached 10 seasons as an assistant, pulling double-duty for seven of those years by coaching at Park Hill High School.
+At Park Hill he had an opportunity to coach the lower levels and gain valuable leadership and instructional experience.

 In addition, Coach Edwards has worked several camps and clinics throughout his career.
 He also directed and coached the Northland Kings AAU Youth Basketball Program, watching several players move on to compete at the NCAA D-II, NAIA I and II, and NJCAA levels.

 Coach Edwards played 3 seasons at Park College (now Park University).
 He played for Claude English and was a member of three consecutive 19-win teams that fell one game short of making the NAIA National Tournament.